 Hence, any economic decision regarding sunk costs will depend on whether there is any marginal benefit to the purchased item.
 The initial purchase price is totally irrelevant.

-In business, all costs that have already been paid are sunk costs, including all fixed costs and variable costs that have already been paid.
+In business, all costs already paid are sunk costs, including all fixed costs, and variable costs already paid, or for which a legal liability to pay them has been incurred.
 Only current or future variable costs can be adjusted according to current market demand.

 Sunk costs can also be considered in terms of opportunity costs.
 For instance, suppose a business prepays a lease for 2 years because of the steep discount given for prepaying.
 If, after one month, the business is deciding whether to move to a bigger space, then it must consider the marginal benefit to remaining in the same space since that is the opportunity cost of the prepaid space.
-If the business moves to larger space, it will have to pay for the new space while forfeiting the marginal benefit of the old space.
+If the business moves to larger space, it must pay for the new space while forfeiting the marginal benefit of the old space.
 This makes the comparison different than if the business was deciding between the 2 leases before prepaying any lease.
 Note, also, that the opportunity cost of the old space is the remaining marginal benefit — not the pro rata value of the remaining term of the lease.
-For instance, if the business decides it needs machinery that requires special operating conditions that can only be provided by moving to a new space, then the marginal benefit of the old space — and therefore the opportunity cost — is zero, and how much was paid for the lease or how much time that remains on the lease is irrelevant.
+For instance, if the business decides it needs machinery that requires special operating conditions that can only be provided by moving to a new space, then the marginal benefit of the old space — and therefore the opportunity cost — is zero: the amount paid for the lease or the time remaining on the lease is irrelevant.

 Conventional economics is based on rationality, that people always make decisions to maximize their wealth or their utility.
 Behavioral economics questions this assumption, since people often make irrational decisions.
 The sunk-cost fallacy is just such a type of irrational decision people often make.
 By keeping in mind that the marginal cost of a sunk cost is always 0, you can avoid this mistake.